electron/electron/docs/tutorial/mac-app-store-submission-guide.md

 </plist>
 ```

-...and then sign your app with the following script:
+And then sign your app with the following script:

 ```bash
 #!/bin/bash